abelardopardo/ontask_b/docs_src/Tutorial/Tasks/send_email.rst

 Track email reading in an extra column?
   If selected the platform will insert an extra column in the table containing the number of times each email has been opened (this counter, though, may not have a correct value as it depends on the configuration of external programs)

-Download a snapshop of the worfklow
+Download a snapshot of the workflow
   When selected, the platform saves the workflow in its current state.
 This function is useful to keep an exact replica of the state of the actions, conditions and data when the data was sent.
 The resulting file can then be imported (see the *Import workflow* in the home page) to check the content of the emails.

 Check/exclude email addresses before sending